Vueling

 Vueling rejected my claim citing 'ATC restrictions at Barcelona' — is that valid?

 Not automatically.
-Barcelona-El Prat has chronic congestion issues, and Vueling frequently cites 'ATC restrictions' for delays that are actually caused by their own scheduling practices.
+Barcelona-El Prat has chronic congestion issues, and Vueling sometimes cites 'ATC restrictions' for delays that are actually caused by their own scheduling practices.
 Genuine ATC strikes can qualify as extraordinary circumstances, but routine flow management does not.
 We check the ENAIRE (Spanish air navigation) disruption logs for your specific date to verify the cause.

 My Vueling flight connected to a British Airways flight — who do I claim against?